sbs20/scanservjs/docs/config.md

 files.
 Alternatively, a script can also request parameters, which can be set here.

+The first command of the pipeline will receive, in its standard input, the (newline-separated) list of files that have been processed (one file per page).
+Their order may differ from the alphabetical and numeric order, but it is important to use the file order given, because the collation feature may have re-ordered them (e.g. in case the user scanned every odd, then every even page).

 You are free to create whatever kind of files you want, however, the last command of the pipeline needs to return a list of files, which can be further processed by scanservjs to create the final result within scanservjs.